 New York is not to be outdone – the current state governor plans to invest $204 million to revitalize the health sector, $77.7 million of which will go to New York City.
 In 2018, New York adopted an LSS initiative promising to invest $620 million in Tax Credits and financial or real estate support, to develop its ecosystem around this area.
 This initiative was complemented in 2017 by a promise from the mayor of New York City to invest $500 million in this sector over ten years.
 These massive investments are transforming New York City by allowing the installation of incubators, accelerators and technology companies.
 New York has thus become an important player in biotech and fintech.
 The world’s tech giants also have offices in this multicultural metropolis: Microsoft, Comcast, Oracle, Amazon… New York State also attracts young entrepreneurs: 9% of companies in New York City are start-ups, which create 17% of jobs.
 It is the second city in the world with the largest number of unicorns, after San Francisco, with WeWork, Infor and AppNexus for example.
 In 2017, New York companies received $11.5 billion in venture capital.
 A study conducted by Dell suggests that New York attracts and encourages the most high-potential female entrepreneurs in the world (Boston is fourth in this ranking, Paris is twelfth).

-More French start-ups are therefore setting up in regions ranging from Boston to New York, due not only to the attractiveness of this geographical area but also for their proximity to France.
-This phenomenon led to the creation of the French Tech NYC community in 2017 and French Tech Boston last year, which facilitate the integration of French startups into the American market.
+More and more French start-ups are therefore settling in a region ranging from Boston to New York, due to the attractiveness of this geographical area but also to its relative short geographical distance with France.
+This phenomenon gave rise to the creation of the French Tech NYC community in 2017 and soon after the French Tech Boston, which facilitate the integration of French start-ups into the American market.

-The attractiveness as well as the economic and scientific importance of major regions (Massachusetts, Rhode Island, New York) in the Northeastern corridor of the U.S. is recognized throughout the world, and presents many opportunities for start-ups wishing to develop in the United States.
+The attractiveness as well as the economic and scientific importance of these large states (Massachusetts, Rhode Island, Maine, New York, New Jersey) in the Northeast corridor of the United States are recognized throughout the world, and present many opportunities for start-ups wishing to develop in the United States.

 is a personalized support program that offers a personalized support, opportunity analysis and development of technological partnerships in the United States, for young and innovative French startups.